 The turkey burgers used just a quarter-pound of ground turkey, so use another half-pound to make homestyle spaghetti and turkey meatballs.
-The sauce is made from scratch, making it a healthier alternative to jarred marinaras that are often loaded with sugar and sodium.
+The sauce is made from scratch, making it a better alternative to jarred marinara, which are often loaded with sugar and sodium.

 Breakfast: Savory Oatmeal Topped With a Fried Egg

 Use up the last of your two dozen eggs by enjoying oatmeal that's topped with a fried egg and cheddar cheese.
 Substitute the rolled oats that you already have for the steel-cut variety named in this savory oatmeal recipe.